 The dust in the attic hasn’t even settled on your holiday decorations before retailers are stocking their shelves with Valentine’s Day cards and candy.
 You may dismiss Valentine’s Day as a Hallmark holiday that’s best suited for restaurants, florists, and jewelers.
 So what does it have to do with your B2B service or startup business?
 Plenty.

 Social holidays—such as Valentine’s Day, St. Patrick’s Day, and Halloween—are a great way to engage current clients and potential customers.
 Sure, there may be people in your audience who don’t celebrate these holidays, but the risk of losing a few email subscribers or social media followers is largely outweighed by the potential engagement you could get from these social moments.

-Here are a few clever ideas to connect with your clients without losing the love.
+Here are a few clever ways to take advantage of social holidays to help drive engagement and connect with your clients.

-Run a Marketing Campaign
+Run a marketing campaign

 If your company is ready to take on new business, using holiday-themed content in a marketing email or social media post will instantly make your messaging seem timely and relevant.
 This is a great way to repurpose existing content and to freshen up old messaging.

 You can reach out to customers to wish them a happy Valentine’s Day, and while you’re at it, you can remind them of the great services you offer or any promotions you have going on.
 Holidays are a great way to “break the ice” of a cold email, and it can make your brand seem more personable and relatable, too.

 The holiday doesn’t necessarily have to be about driving business.
 Instead of pushing clients to engage in your services, you can use holidays as an opportunity to give back.
 Maybe you can budget in a small gift or discount for each of your clients.
 In addition to being a nice treat, it also gives clients a reason to reach out once the holiday has passed.